-(b) Spread your daily requirement of protein, carbohydrates and fats through the day by selecting foods that help you meet your totals.
+- Spread your daily requirement of protein, carbohydrates, and fats through the day by selecting foods that help you meet your totals.

 #6: Keep a Log

-Keeping track of your program, measurements and diet is an easy way to make sure you stick to the plan.
+Keeping track of your programme, measurements, and diet is an easy way to make sure you stick to the plan.
 There are a wide range of apps available to help you keep track of what you eat.
-Measuring progress on a weekly or fortnightly basis will help you identify deviations from the plan that are helping or slowing down your progress.
+Measuring progress on a weekly or fortnightly basis will help you identify deviations from the plan that are helping or slowing down your progress .

-(a) Weigh yourself once a week, on the same scale, wearing the same clothes (daily weighing doesn’t add much value and can even be de-motivating, while doing this less frequently than once a week may make it difficult to identify issues with the plan and course correct in time).
+- Measure yourself once a week according to your chosen metric, using the same tools or instruments, ideally wearing the same clothes.
+Doing this less frequently than once a week could make it difficult to identify issues with the plan and course correct in time.

-(a) You can make healthy choices while indulging, too!
+- You can make healthy choices while indulging, too!
 Think of the components of the foods you are craving and look at ways to add a nutrient boost.
-For example, choosing a tomato sauce for a pasta instead of a white sauce, or whole grain buns for your burger are a great way to make your indulgences healthier.
+For example, choosing a tomato sauce for pasta instead of a white sauce, or whole-grain buns for your burger are a great way to make your indulgences healthier.

-(b) Although alcohol is ideally best avoided, if you plan to drink, drink in moderation.
+- Although alcohol is ideally best avoided, and if you plan to drink, drink in moderation.
 Also, choosing the right alcohol can help include micronutrients in your diet even while you indulge.
-Red wine is loaded antioxidants and beer contains chromium and B vitamins.
-If you choose to drink spirits, use water or club soda as a mixer instead of other sugar rich mixers.
+Red wine contains antioxidants and beer contains magnesium and B vitamins [23, 24].
+If you choose to drink spirits, use water or club soda as a mixer instead of other sugar-rich mixers.